juanvl/feedbackwidget-api/README.md

 <a href="https://github.com/juanvl/feedbackwidget-web" target="blank" >https://github.com/juanvl/feedbackwidget-web</a>

+It uses Prisma as an ORM to deal with databases and sends emails using Mailtrap service for development.

 In this project I wrote some unit tests using Jest and also applied some SOLID principles.

 ## ✨ Technologies